We have a bunch of fantastic propane tank cover ideas to share with you.

 3. Paint Propane Tank

-1. Paint Color: It’s crucial to use a light color to paint your propane tank.
+It’s crucial to use a light color to paint your propane tank.
 Dark colors absorb more heat from the sun, which can cause the pressure inside the tank to increase to potentially unsafe levels.
 Most companies recommend using white or a very light color.

-3. Safe Paint: Use a rust-preventive, oil-based enamel paint that is designed for metal surfaces.
+Use a rust-preventive, oil-based enamel paint that is designed for metal surfaces.
 You can usually find this type of paint in spray cans, which will allow for even coverage.

-5. Protect Labels: Make sure that you do not paint over any labels or markings on the propane tank.
+Ensure you do not paint over any labels or markings on the propane tank.
 These contain important information and must remain visible.
-You can cover them with masking tape before painting and remove the tape once the paint has dried.

-Painting a propane tank the same color as your house can help it to blend in and look less conspicuous.
+Painting a propane tank the same color as your house can help it blend in and look less conspicuous.

 4. Propane Cover Furniture

-This cover was not designed to hide propane tanks but it works well nonetheless.
+This cover was not designed to hide propane tanks, but it works well nonetheless.

 The account @sbonnin shared: